Happy New Year everybody! I hope you all had a lovely Christmas, and that 2018 is a joyful and prosperous year for you. 🙂

 We didn’t go big on the presents, because we never do.
 Mum is blind, so relies on me to do shopping anyway.
 So we just ask each other what we want, and I arrange to get it.
 My present to Mum was paying for the Rapunzel pantomime and Christmas Carol play, because she likes being able to go to occasional theatre shows and enjoy them with audio description.
 And I wanted a Blu-ray drive for my Mac, so she paid for that and the software I had to download to read the discs from it (Aiseesoft’s Blu-ray Player if you’re interested).
 And it works nicely enough with the few discs I’ve tried.
 It’s not a full substitute for a proper Blu-ray player attached to the TV, but it’s good enough for playing them on my Mac.

-As for food, we did indulge ourselves a bit – but, as I’ve said, this is a significant and special Christmas for us, and we feel like we’ve earned the right to treat ourselves.
+We did indulge ourselves this year – but, as I’ve said, this is a significant and special Christmas for us, and we feel like we’ve earned the right to treat ourselves.
 So we decided to try getting our big Christmas meats from the Marks & Spencer Food To Order service, where you order food online and then pick it up in the store.
 And it worked really well.

 We got a turkey crown with pork, chestnut, bacon & thyme stuffing, plus a 4-bird roast (turkey, duck, chicken & pheasant), and a sugar-baked gammon joint, along with a pot of their Posh Turkey Gravy to go with the turkey crown.
 And they were all delicious.
 We got a few days worth of dinners and sandwiches out of the turkey crown, and a few days each out of the other meats as well, so we’ll definitely be ordered from them again.
 And we had the traditional things with our Christmas dinner like pigs in blankets, roast potatoes, Yorkshire pudding, sprouts and other vegetables.